davidjbuchanan/MS2-Fledgling/README.md

 <li>
 Feature 12 - Navbar
-Navbar background color change on downward scrol from callout-container to about-container requires a navtrans-container to allow a seamless color change to occur.
+Navbar background color change on downward scroll from callout-container to about-container requires a navtrans-container to allow a seamless color change to occur.
 Better JavaScript code is sought for this in future.
 </li>
 </ul>